-A number of new standards, amendments to standards and interpretations are effective for the year ended 31 December 2017.
+A number of new standards, amendments to standards and interpretations are effective for the year ended 31 December 2018.
 These are considered either not relevant or to have no material impact on the Group.
-The following standards in issue but not yet effective have been considered in more detail:
+The following standards have been considered in more detail:

-- (a) IFRS 9 "Financial Instruments" incorporating the impairment classification and measurement requirements and is scheduled to replace IAS 39 "Financial Instruments: Recognition and Measurement" from 1 January 2018.
+- (a) IFRS 9 "Financial Instruments" incorporating the impairment classification and measurement requirements replaced IAS 39 "Financial Instruments: Recognition and Measurement" from 1 January 2018.
 The Group has reviewed the composition of its trade receivables and concluded that as the expected term of the receivables is less than one year the receivables do not have a significant financing component.
-Therefore the Group will measure these assets at their transaction price under IFRS 15 and the new standard is not expected to have an impact on the Group. - (b) IFRS 15 "Revenue from Contracts with Customers" will be applicable from 1 January 2018.
-The Group has conducted an assessment of the impact of the standard and concluded that our current revenue recognition policies comply and the standard is not expected to have a material impact on the Group. - (c) IFRS 16 "Leases" was issued in January 2016 with an effective date of 1 January 2019.
+Therefore the Group has measured these assets at their transaction price and the new standard has not had a material impact on the Group. - (b) IFRS 15 "Revenue from Contracts with Customers" was applicable from 1 January 2018.
+The Group has conducted an assessment of the impact of the standard and concluded that our current revenue recognition policies comply and the standard has not had a material impact on the Group. - (c) There are a number of new standards, amendments to standards and interpretations that are effective for the year ended 31 December 2018.
+These are considered not relevant to the Group.

+The following standards and interpretations have been issued but were not mandatory for annual reporting periods ending on 31 December 2018:

+(a) IFRS 16 "Leases" was issued in January 2016 with an effective date of 1 January 2019.
 The standard specifies how leases are recognised, presented, measured and disclosed.
 We expect that the majority of the Group's lease commitments will be brought onto the balance sheet together with corresponding right of use assets.
-As at the reporting date, the Group had non-cancellable operating lease commitments of £3.7 million (note 25).
-Some existing operating lease commitments are expected to be covered by the exception for short-term and low-value leases.
 In the Income Statement, the existing operating lease charge, which is recognised within operating profit, will be replaced by a depreciation charge in respect of the right of use asset.
 In addition there will be an interest cost in relation to the lease liability which will be recognised within finance costs.
 This is likely to impact on the timing of the recognition of lease costs within the Income Statement although it will not affect the Group's cash flows.
-The Group has not yet completed its assessment of the impact of the standard on the Group's results and financial position.
-The Group does not intend to early adopt IFRS 16.
-A detailed impact assessment of the standard will be made closer to transition, as the composition of the Group's lease commitments is likely to change over time and the discount rates applied are required to be updated to reflect the prevailing economic environment.

 The Group does not intend to restate prior year figures when the new standard is adopted, with lease asset values being set equal to lease liabilities at the date of transition in line with the simplified approach under IFRS 16.
+The Group has elected to apply the recognition exemptions in respect of short-term leases of less than 12 months and low-value items with an initial purchase price of less than £4,500.
+A review of the Group's operating lease commitments was undertaken and identified that property and motor vehicles were the only high-value items to which the standard applies.

+The Group has based the incremental borrowing rate at which to discount the future lease liabilities on the multi-currency refinancing which was completed in May 2018 in order to set a different rate for leases denominated in Sterling and Euros.
+The Group has completed its assessment of the impact of the standard on the Group's results and financial position.
+The lease liability and corresponding right of use asset disclosed in the Statement of Financial Position will be $\mathfrak{L}2.5$ million on transition at 1 January 2019 and the impact on the 2019 Income Statement will not be material.